-One could use the audio from the speaker of a receiver feeding a mic. input of a transmitter.
-Since amateur systems can be modified without violation of type acceptance better points can be used.
-For example, the (flat) DPL (channel element) input is used in the case of Motorola LMR equipment.
-For the receiver the discriminator output is used.
+For repeater stations; one could use the audio from the discriminator of a VHF or UHF receiver feeding a direct FM for a transmitter to help with the audio issues.
+However, there is more to it than a simple pick-up audio point and to the point that amateur systems can be modified without the hassle of type acceptance violations.
+For example the transmitter's "mic" input is not used for the repeat audio.
+Instead, the (flat) DPL (channel element) input is used in the case of Motorola LMR equipment.
+For the receiver section the speaker output is not used for the repeat audio.
+Instead, the discriminator output is used.
 All receiver's discriminators should have great low-end response however, (due to IF filtering restraints) the top end always rolls off too soon.
 There is also the impedance-loading and level issues to deal with in some receivers.
-This and other SRG documents address this.

-Most amateurs refer to "flat audio" with methods for the equipment.
-The key point is both parts have to be the same type conditioning.
+Most amateurs refer to "flat audio" with methods for a single transmitter or a single receiver to obtain quality.
+The key point is both components of the repeater station have to be the same of one type or the other; you cannot mix types within the same station and expect the (throughput) audio path to be flat.
 A repeater station with a flat receiver driving a flat transmitter will result in a flat audio path going through that type of repeater.
 On the other hand, a repeater station with a properly de-emphasized receiver driving a properly emphasized transmitter will also result in a flat path through that type of repeater.
-For this discussion we using standard voice channel of 300Hz ~ 3KHz.
 A flat repeater means the path will be transparent and not alter the audio frequency response.
-While some conventional station curves may have a sufficient for a single path voice transmission, most are not precise enough to be called "flat"; hence, the misunderstanding.
-The other key point to remember is that the term "flat" should refer to path/circuit performance and not the method to obtain this.
+While most conventional station curves are sufficient for a single path voice transmission, most are not precise enough to be called "flat"; hence, the misunderstanding.
+The key point to remember is that the term "flat" should refer to path/circuit performance and not the method to obtain good audio performance.

-One exception:
+One exception

 If a repeater is truly flat for subscriber Tx to Rx path (reception) there is one exception for processing within the repeater station for "drop and insert" applications.
-In the case of flat equipment being used, there is a special situation where pre and de-emphasis is used in addition, to properly interface with non-radio equipment, such as a controller, voice synthesizer or the PTSN (Public Switched Telephone Network), AKA a phone patch.
-These sources are flat in origination therefore, need emphasizing to properly interface with subscriber (user) radios for a compatible audio frequency response curve.
+In the case of flat equipment being used, there is a special situation where pre and de-emphasis is used in addition, to properly interface with non-radio equipment, such as a controller, voice synthesizer or the PTSN (Public Switched Telephone Network), AKA, as a phone patch.
+These sources are flat in origination therefore, need emphasizing to properly interface with a conventional LMR system (compatible audio frequency response curve).